Asta Ödman

 Simmulson also performed more decorative assignments and several of her works are exhibited at the Uppsala Art Museum.

-"Mari Simmulson exhibits a new collection, Presenta AB, Östra Ågatan 39, Uppsala 1959.
-Photography: Uppsala-Bild / Upplandsmuseet.
+"Mari Simmulson demonstrates the new collection of chamotte ware", Presenta AB, Östra Ågatan 39, Uppsala 1959.
+Photo: Uppsala-Bild / Upplandsmuseet.

 A plate performed by Mari Simmulson around 1950.
 Square with rounded corners and sides.
 Earthenware with white glaze and decor in pastel colors.
 Photography: Olle Norling / Upplandsmuseet.